ARDivekar/TypeScript-on-the-Browser-Starter/README.md

     However, you should always minify and cache large vendor libraries.
 There is almost never a disadvantage here.
     - "Large" is subjective: the Webpack size warning is triggered at 30 KB.
 Look for data on your users' hardware specifications (network speed, device CPU, RAM) to see what is acceptable.

     This example project does not really have a lot of code, but that's because it's, well, an example.
-In real life you will probably write a lot more code and much more complexity.
+In real life you will probably write a lot more code and with much more complexity.

 - **Different pages in our web app will require a single entry file but different application and vendor library bundles.**